Frequently Asked Questions

 - Remember that scholarships are not automatically awarded to you, you must apply for them.

-Are there any prerequisites for the program?
+Are there any prerequisites (leveling requirements) for the program?
 Can I apply if I do not have degree in computer science or similar field?

 We encourage prospective students to review the leveling requirements for the program

 Students who do not have a background in computer science are welcome to apply.
-Again,
+We encourage you to satisfy the leveling requirements before you begin your application.

 What are my chances of being accepted into the program?
 Is there anything I can do to increase my chances of being accepted?